Accounting Modes

 Accrual Performance is meant to help understand the direct return of your marketing dollars and designed to show the full impact of marketing channels on your business.

-Example that illustrates the difference between Cash Snapshot and Accrual Performance
+Example: The difference between Cash Snapshot and Accrual Performance Accounting Modes

 Let's say Dan visits the "Widgets Co" website on three different days: